Diwali 2025 will be celebrated on 20th October.

 1. Clean your House, and arrange your Home stuff.

-The place of worship is very important, where we bow our heads every day and pray to God.
+The place of worship is significant, where we bow our heads every day and pray to God.
 No matter what the method of prayer, we draw hope, energy, and positivity from this place.
 So, you must make your worship place energized by putting fresh indoor plants, flowers, spiritual wall decor items, organic hand-crafted items, and cotton or silk cloths.
 Read more at https://isha.sadhguru.org/in/en/wisdom/article/creating-shrine-home

 4. Light an Oil Lamp on the day of Diwali.

 Diwali is celebrated on the new moon day.
 In India, it is called Amavasya- read more at https://isha.sadhguru.org/us/en/wisdom/article/meaning-of-amavasya-significance.
 So, there is an auspicious tradition of lighting oil lamps.
 An auspicious Diya (Oil or Ghee Lamp) emits a bright, warm glow that represents enlightenment, prosperity, knowledge, and wisdom.
 Diwali is a memorable celebration of good over evil, with diyas representing the triumph of light over darkness.
-Read more the significance of lighting oil lamps at https://isha.sadhguru.org/us/en/wisdom/article/significance-lighting-oil-lamps
+Read more about the significance of lighting oil lamps at https://isha.sadhguru.org/us/en/wisdom/article/significance-lighting-oil-lamps

 5. Give yourself a festive look.